Jim-JMCD/Duplicate-File-Finder/README.md

 * Windows file systems occasionally produce some odd stuff that cannot be processed when mounted on Linux.

 ### OUTPUTS

-NOTE: If MS Excel is the default application for CVS files, any files names in the spreadsheet containing non-Latin alphabet characters MS Excel will not display those characters correctly.

-FIX: Change the default app for CSV to Notepad or Wordpad and manually import into excel, alternatively rename *.csv file to a *.txt and import manually into MS Excel.
-Do not attempt to use __Open with__ and select Excel, it always has to be an __Import__.

 __../duplicate_files1_yymmdd-hhmm.csv__  Format – One file per row

 CSV Columns